 There are also tax implications to consider.
 Almost all Realtors are independent contractors, and as such they pay higher taxes because they have to pay both sides of the self-employment tax for Social Security and Medicare, whereas salaried W2 wage earners only pay one side of those taxes.
 This means most Realtors pay a minimum of 42% of their taxable incomes in taxes.
 And successful Realtors, who are presumably the ones who clients want to hire, pay at even higher rates.
 And Realtors are responsible for the cost of their own health insurance, which is another fiscal drain on the final compensation a Realtor gets.

 When I choose a Realtor I want to work with someone who makes a LOT of money, and I hope they profit greatly from their exchange with me.
-When you work with successful Realtors you get successful results.
-When you beat up on a Realtor for making too much money, or if you ask them to cut their commission, I am not sure you are doing yourself a favor.
+Successful Realtors you get successful results.
+Asking a realtor to cut their commission may not be doing yourself a favor.
 Buyer’s agents are less likely to show a house that offers a reduced commission, and selling agents won’t have as much inducement to spend as much money on marketing when they are getting paid a reduced commission.

 Now, different models of selling and buying real estate (online Realtors, fee for service Realtors, For Sale By Owner, etc.), and different models of compensation for those different ways of buying and selling real estate, is a whole different discussion, and one I will blog about in the future.

 But for now, it seems 97% of all real estate is sold in the traditional way, with traditional Realtors, being paid traditional commissions, and trying to deviate from that may cause you to end up shooting yourself in the foot.